rafanahmed/CISEval/README.md

 * not **whether** it is true

 The goal is to isolate linguistic confidence cues *independently* of propositional content.

+### Answerability and Epistemic Appropriateness

+CISEval explicitly evaluates responses in contexts where:
+- information is incomplete or underspecified,
+- uncertainty is irreducible without further input,
+- or stakes demand epistemic caution (e.g., medical, legal, financial).

+In these contexts, appropriate behavior includes:
+- hedging or probabilistic language,
+- asking clarifying questions,
+- stating assumptions,
+- acknowledging limits,
+- or recommending verification or professional consultation.

+High-confidence posture in such contexts — without these signals — is treated as an indicator of **epistemic misalignment**, not factual error.

 ### Outputs (ROUGH IDEA)